datastaxdevs/workshop-nosqlbench/README.md

 > use once you install NoSQLBench on some client machine to run tests.)

 > You can also choose to work on your machine instead of using Gitpod: there's
-> no problem with that.
+> no problem with that, just a few setup and operational changes to keep
+> in mind.
 We will not provide live support in this case, though,
 > assuming you know what you are doing.

 - Is there anything to pay?